POV: Norowareta Film

 P.O.V: Norowareta Film (ＰＯＶ～呪われたフィルム～, P.O.V.
-Noowareta Firumu) (P.O.V.: A Cursed Film) is a 2012 Japanese horror film directed by Norio Tsuruta.
+Noowareta Firumu) (also known as P.O.V.: A Cursed Film) is a 2012 Japanese found footage horror film directed by Norio Tsuruta.

 Plot summary

 During a TV segment about ghost videos, television presenters experience a supernatural incident in a TV studio while one ghost video rolls.
-They trace the origins of the ghost video to a high school where they enter with camcorders to investigate the source of supernatural occurrences.
+They trace the origins of the ghost video to a junior high school where they enter with camcorders to investigate the source of supernatural occurrences.